DanielBucceri/assignment_app_2/Feedback-Log.md

 - **Feedback Given:**
   - main function missing docstring summarizing  responsibilities as entry point, expected input/output, how it loads the player and how it selects a game type.
   - missing documentation in match case explaining what flow is triggered from each case user choice making it hard to debug or modify in the future.
 Inline comments required for each case describing what is triggered
-  - No description of how errors and valdiation are handled.
-Requires description on process if user inputs invalid info and any feedback given to the user.
+  - expand on invalid input error and user prompt to better clarity
 - **Assigned Developer:**  Daniel
 - **Actions Taken:**
+- Added a docstring to the main function summarizing its role as the entry point, expected input/output, player loading process, and game type selection.
+- Added inline comments in the match case to explain the flow triggered by each user choice, improving readability and ease of debugging.
+- Documented how errors and validation are handled, including the process for handling invalid user input and the feedback provided to the user.

 - **Date Actioned:**

 ### Second Review